Brookings Institution: 20th century

 Brookings was founded in 1916 as the Institute for Government Research (IGR), with the mission of becoming "the first private organization devoted to analyzing public policy issues at the national level."
 The organization was founded on March 13, 1916, and began operations on October 1, 1916.
 Its stated mission is to "provide innovative and practical recommendations that advance three broad goals: strengthen American democracy; foster the economic and social welfare, security, and opportunity of all Americans; and secure a more open, safe, prosperous, and cooperative international system."

 The Institution's founder, philanthropist Robert S. Brookings (1850–1932), originally created three organizations: the Institute for Government Research, the Institute of Economics with funds from the Carnegie Corporation, and the Robert Brookings Graduate School affiliated with Washington University in St. Louis.
 The three were merged into the Brookings Institution on December 8, 1927.

-During the Great Depression, economists at Brookings embarked on a large-scale study commissioned by President Franklin D. Roosevelt to understand its underlying causes.
+During the Great Depression in the United States, economists at Brookings embarked on a large-scale study commissioned by President Franklin D. Roosevelt to understand its underlying causes.
 Brookings's first president, Harold G. Moulton, and other Brookings scholars later led an effort to oppose Roosevelt's National Recovery Administration because they thought it impeded economic recovery.

 With the U.S. entry into World War II in 1941, Brookings researchers turned their attention to aiding the administration with a series of studies on mobilization.
 In 1948, Brookings was asked to submit a plan for administering the European Recovery Program.
 The resulting organization scheme assured that the Marshall Plan was run carefully and on a businesslike basis.

-In 1952, Robert Calkins succeeded Moulton as Brookings' president.
+In 1952, Robert Calkins succeeded Moulton as Brookings's president.
 He secured grants from the Rockefeller Foundation and the Ford Foundation and reorganized Brookings around the Economic Studies, Government Studies, and Foreign Policy Programs.
 In 1957, Brookings moved from Jackson Avenue to a new research center near Dupont Circle in Washington, D.C.